neondatabase/website/content/docs/extensions/hnsw.md

 These parameters allow you to tune the HNSW algorithm according to your specific needs.
 For example, if you need to prioritize speed over accuracy, you might choose lower values for `m` and `efSearch`.
 On the other hand, if you need to prioritize accuracy over speed, you might choose higher values.

-## Comparing hnsw to pg_vector
+## Comparing the hnsw extension to pg_vector

-When determining which index to use, pg_vector or HSNW, it's helpful to compare based on sepcific criteria, such as:
+When determining which index to use, `pg_vector` with an IVFFlat or HNSW, it's helpful to compare the two based on specific criteria:

 - Search speed
 - Accuracy